 My thoughts and suggestions are focused primarily on women who are in midlife, probably don’t have young ones in the household, and have some degree of flexibility in their schedules.
-I am in my 60’s and work full time from my home.
+I am in my 60’s and work from my home.
 Even so, I am making adjustments to how I live out my daily routine during this shift to an ongoing ‘everyday getaway’ within my home.

 How to Keep Stress Under Control: 10 Ways

 When we’re thrown into a situation that is all-consuming, our natural tendency is to let it consume us.
 We want to know what’s happening, but we don’t want to know what’s happening.

 So we tune in, check in, check in again, and before you know it we’ve spent a couple of hours going further down that ever-changing information-needed hole.

 As much as you can, make a conscious effort to make sure that your day is not skewed one way or the other.
 Yes, keep up with the world’s happenings.
 But don’t forget to eat well, to exercise, to provide the daily self-care that your mind, body, and spirit need.

 If you could use a helpful, gentle nudge in this area, learn more about my email series course, Fresh Start Challenge.
 Get your mind, body, and spirit in sync so you can focus on what’s most important in your life right now.